 When it’s feeling wintery, it’s more important than ever to take steps to prevent heat escaping through your windows and doors.
 This will allow your home to stay warm and at a comfortable temperature, as well as ensuring your energy bills stay under control during the colder months.

 You can prevent heat escaping by blocking out draughts and insulating walls.
 This significantly improves the comfort of a home and helps to make your heating controls more responsive.
-We've got lots of advice on our home insulation pages to help.
-Plus we've put together some top energy-saving tips for you below.
+We’ve got lots of advice on how to reduce home heat loss to help winterproof your home this year.
+Plus we’ve put together some top energy saving tips for you here.

-2. Install draught excluders: DIY draught proofing of windows, doors and random holes in the home can be a great way of stopping heat from escaping.
-Homeowners can buy draught proofing products in DIY stores, potentially saving up to £20 a year.
+DIY draught-proofing of windows, doors and random holes in the home can be a great way of stopping heat from escaping.
+Homeowners can buy draught-proofing products in DIY stores, which can be fitted quickly and easily.

-4. Ensure your walls are insulated: Wall insulation will provide the greatest savings and warmest homes overall.
+Wall insulation will provide the greatest savings and warmest homes overall.
 If your home was built after 1920, the chances are that its external walls are made of two layers of brick with a gap or cavity between them.
 Cavity wall insulation fills that gap, keeping the warmth in to save energy.
-The average installation cost for cavity wall insulation is between £450 and £500 and it can save up to £150 a year for a typical semi-detached home.
+The average installation cost for cavity wall insulation is between £450 and £500 and it can save up to £165 a year for a typical semi-detached home.
 So it could pay for itself in less than four years.

 Consider reducing insulation costs by carrying out the work at the same time as other home improvements, or spreading out the work over a longer time-period and tackling your home’s insulation needs on a room-by-room basis.

-5. Don't forget your loft: while most loft-spaces in UK homes will have some insulation fitted already, often it's thinner than the recommended standard to gain the maximum benefit.
-Topping up your roof insulation from 120mm to 270mm could save you an extra £12 a year, in addition to keeping your home feeling warmer.
+While most loft spaces in UK homes will have some insulation fitted already, often it’s thinner than the recommended standard to gain the maximum benefit.
+Topping up your roof insulation from 120mm to 270mm could save you an extra £14 a year, in addition to keeping your home feeling warmer.